Written by Vanessa Andreotti, Elwood Jimmy, and Bill Calhoun, February 24, 2021

 We use the term “gesturing towards decolonial futures” to refer to this analysis.
 Before we proceed, it is important to remember that people use words with different meanings, therefore the terms decolonization, decolonial and decoloniality are used in different ways by different groups of people.
 Our use of the term decolonial emphasizes facing humanity’s wrongs, our own complicities in harm, and the likelihood of social and ecological collapse in our lifetime, while learning to walk a tightrope between naive hope and desperate hopelessness, with honesty, humility, humor and hyper-self-reflexivity.

 In this sense, decolonial gestures start with the interruption of our satisfaction with harmful desires encouraged and rewarded in the current system – including desires for looking and feeling good, for certainty, for unrestricted autonomy, for innocence (redemption, absolution), for simplistic solutions, for heroic protagonism and for unlimited consumption.
-This also means that we need to move beyond forms of politics that are based on exceptionalisms (e.g. looking for the most virtuous or meritorious groups/leaders), the expansion of colonial entitlements (e.g. unlimited consumption of knowledge, experiences, relationships), and exaltedness (e.g. expectations of pats on the back and celebrations of success).
+This also means that we need to move beyond forms of politics that are based on exceptionalisms (e.g. looking for the most virtuous or meritorious groups/leaders), the expansion of colonial entitlements (e.g. unlimited consumption of knowledge, experiences, relationships), exaltedness (e.g. expectations of pats on the back and celebrations of success), ego-empowerment (e.g. self-centering/self-congratulatory), and externalization of culpability (e.g. denial of our own complicity in harm).

 Containers for “imagining otherwise”